Sally Beauty Holdings, Inc. [SBH] – A safe no matter how short-term sentiments looks

-Sally Beauty Holdings, Inc. [NYSE: SBH] stock went up by 1.28% or 0.17 points up from its previous closing price of $13.23.
-The stock reached $13.40 during the last trading session.
-During the course of the last 5 trading session in the week, SBH share price went up during 2 out of 5 days, that way gaining +0.98% in the period of the last 7 days.
+Sally Beauty Holdings, Inc. [NYSE: SBH] stock went up by 3.30% or 0.41 points up from its previous closing price of $12.42.
+The stock reached $12.83 during the last trading session.
+During the course of the last 5 trading session in the week, SBH share price went up during 2 out of 5 days, that way losing -3.96% in the period of the last 7 days.

 Sally Beauty Holdings, Inc. [NYSE:SBH]: Analyst Rating and Earnings